 The Board is a federal agency comprised of seven members serving fourteen year terms.
 Members are appointed by the President and confirmed by the Senate.
 The Chairman and Vice Chairman of the Board are appointed and confirmed to four year terms and are typically selected from the existing members of the board.
-The Chairman are typically selected from the existing members of the board.
+118

-The Reserve banks are organized by geographic districts in a manner similar to the Federal court system.119 Together, the Board and the Reserve Banks are responsible for "supervising and regulating certain financial institutions and activities, for providing banking services to depository institutions and the federal government, and for ensuring that consumers receive adequate information and fair treatment in their business with the banking system."120 Depository institutions must maintain balances at the management and financing options); see also Wilmarth, supra note 44, at 225 (discussing the problems of "moral hazard" and "regulatory forbearance" within the financial system vis-à-vis large financial institutions).
+The Reserve banks are organized by geographic districts in a manner similar to the Federal court system.
+Together, the Board and the Reserve Banks are responsible for "supervising and regulating certain financial institutions and activities, for providing banking services to depository institutions and the federal government, and for ensuring that consumers receive adequate information and fair treatment in their business with the banking system."

+Depository institutions must maintain balances at the

+management and financing options); see also Wilmarth, supra note 44, at 225 (discussing the problems of "moral hazard" and "regulatory forbearance" within the financial system vis-à-vis large financial institutions).